 Costumes are covered in the cost of tuition.
 Rarely,there may be a small item or type of shoe requested.
 If it is a financial burden for you, it is not mandatory.
 You will be notified at the end of Week Two if there is anything you need to provide from home for your child so there is time to get it over the weekend.
 We know you are busy parents and will keep this process as easy as possible.

 It is hard to get this show up and running without the help from parents on Show Day!
 We will ask available parents to help with snack prep, as well as hair and makeup on Show Day.
 Don't worry - no theater experience necessary!
 Being a parent is experience enough.
 It can get a little coo-coo crazy, but it’s fun, too!
-We will have a wrap party following our final performance on Saturday.
-It's a fun way to unwind and have fun with the cast congratulating each other on a job well done!
-Please plan on sticking around for it to mingle and celebrate.
+We will provide lunch between performances on Saturday.